Clubs and Activities

 Scholastic Bowl is a competitive team activity that sets many of our best students against other high schools in a game of knowledge and academic skills.
 Questions used in Scholastic Bowl come from all high school courses, as well as in the fields of sports and trivia.
 Tryouts are held at the beginning of the school year.
 Scholastic Bowl competes at the JV (freshman/sophomore) and Varsity (junior/senior) levels.

-The Worldwide Youth in Science and Engineering (WYSE) Academic Team participates in a series of competitive exams covering various topics ranging from biology to English.
+The Academic Challenge (formerly Worldwide Youth in Science and Engineering/WYSE) team participates in a series of competitive exams covering various topics ranging from biology to English.
 Competition occurs in three stages: Regional, Sectional, and State.
-Advancement is dependent both on team and individual superior level of academic excellence in their respective subjects.
+Advancement is dependent both on team and individual superior levels of academic excellence in their respective subjects.

 Moderators: Ms. Huntemann and Mr. Zell